BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/CSRF-CORS.md

 ## A Permissive REST Server

 > Important!
 For this segment of the walkthrough to work, you must enable third-party cookies.
-As of 2024, most browser still permit third-party cookies by default but an increasing number are disabling them and nearly all browsers allow the user to disable third-party cookies.
+As of 2024, most browsers still permit third-party cookies by default but an increasing number are disabling them and nearly all browsers allow the user to disable third-party cookies.
 If want to selectively enable third-party cookies, this demo requires them to be enabled on `restspace.dicax.org`, `byu-itc-210.github.io` and `byujekylldemo.github.io`.

 * Browse to [https://byu-itc-210.github.io/callapi-RestSpace](https://byu-itc-210.github.io/callapi-RestSpace).
 * Click on the `Login` template.
 This time change the URL to "login-p" for "permissive."